Home - Soup and Stew - Chicken Orzo Soup with White Beans and Lemon

 Overhead view of ingredients for lemony chicken orzo soup: a plate of cooked chicken cubes, a bowl of white beans, measuring cup of broth, chopped celery, whole carrots, a sliced onion, fresh thyme, a lemon, garlic cloves, and uncooked rice.

-• White beans for body: I couldn’t resist adding them.
-They bring a gentle creaminess that balances the brightness and makes the soup feel a little more substantial.
+• White beans for body: A can of cannellini beans — liquid included — give the soup a gentle creaminess that balances the brightness, and makes the soup feel a little more substantial.

 A bowl of chicken orzo soup with chunks of chicken, carrots, celery, white beans, and orzo pasta, garnished with grated cheese.
 A spoon and yellow napkin are beside the bowl on a light surface.